awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 ------
 #### [ Amazon OpenSearch Service ]

+   **To create a `ConfigMap` for Amazon OpenSearch Service**

-   If you want to send logs to Amazon OpenSearch Service\.
-You can use [es](https://docs.fluentbit.io/manual/v/1.5/pipeline/outputs/elasticsearch) output, which is a plugin written in C\.
+   If you want to send logs to Amazon OpenSearch Service, you can use [es](https://docs.fluentbit.io/manual/v/1.5/pipeline/outputs/elasticsearch) output, which is a plugin written in C\.
 The following example shows you how to use the plugin to send logs to OpenSearch\.

    1. Save the following contents to a file named `aws-logging-opensearch-configmap.yaml`\.
 Replace every `example-value` with your own values\.